RPGroup-PBoC/2025_inducers/README.md

 This repository contains supporting code for:

 - Yang Z*, Rousseau RJ*, Mahdavi SD*, Garcia HG, Phillips R. The dynamics of inducible genetic circuits. *In preparation* (2025)
-*: These authors contributed equally to this work.
 The contents of the repository were used to generate the results found in figures throughout this paper.
 This work evaluates the dynamics of self-activation, mutual repression, and feed-forward loop in gene regulation as a function of allosteric effector concentration, and explores parameter sensitivity in each of these model systems.

 ## Layout